sbrunner/php-oauth2-client/README.md

 # Features

-- Simplicity
+* Simplicity
+* Works with PHP >= 5.4
+* Minimal dependencies;
+* Supports OAuth refresh tokens.
-- Easy integration with your own application and/or framework;
+* Easy integration with your own application and/or framework;
-- Does not enforce a framework on you;
+* Does not enforce a framework on you;
-- Only "authorization code" profile support, will not implement anything else;
+* Only "authorization code" profile support, will not implement anything else;
-- Only conforming OAuth 2.0 servers will work, this library will not get out of its way to deal with services that violate the OAuth 2.0 RFC;
+* Only conforming OAuth 2.0 servers will work, this library will not get out of its way to deal with services that violate the OAuth 2.0 RFC;
-- There will be no toggles to shoot yourself in the foot;
+* There will be no toggles to shoot yourself in the foot;
-- Uses `paragonie/constant_time_encoding` for constant time encoding;
+* Uses `paragonie/constant_time_encoding` for constant time encoding;
-- Uses `paragonie/random_compat` polyfill for CSPRNG;
+* Uses `paragonie/random_compat` polyfill for CSPRNG;
-- Supports OAuth refresh tokens.

 # API